Table of Contents

 The next thing you will need to consider is your amp.
 Many times, people assume that all amps are the same, and so they just grab the cheapest one that they can find.
 And this is fine if all you want to do is practice at home.

-But when it comes to playing out live on stage with a band or record in a studio, that cheap amp is probably not going to get you a great tone.
+But when it comes to playing out live on stage.
+Either with a band or recording in a studio, that cheap amp is probably not going to get you a great tone.
 Rhythm guitarists are one of the most important factors for your band.
 And so you need to make sure that gear is top-notch!

 Amp Heads or Modelers